 While most professionals in computer technology receive high pay and career growth, employment prospects for software developers are especially favorable.
 The U.S. Bureau of Labor Statistics projects a 24% growth rate in professional opportunities for software developers by 2026.
 Additionally, developers earn an average annual salary of $103,560.

-Online Bachelor's in Computer Programming Degree Program Ranking Guidelines
+- Choosing an Online Bachelor’s in Computer Programming Program

 The Best Online Bachelor's in Computer Programming Programs